 Members of the South Bay community are welcome to attend our Citizens Advisory Team.
 The purpose of the group is to provide input to the Board on pertinent issues.
-The next meeting will be on Thursday, October 12th beginning at 6:00 pm.
+The next meeting will be announced.

 The Citizens Advisory Team provided input to the District regarding the recent Petition to Merge presented by North Olympia FD7.
 Read more here.